 Smaller districts and colleges (<50,000 population): April 26, 2027

-In April 2024, the U.S. Department of Justice published its final rule updating Title II of the ADA to require that state and local governments make their websites and mobile apps accessible by conforming to WCAG 2.1 Level AA.
+In April 2024, now delayed to Nov 2027, the U.S. Department of Justice published its final rule updating Title II of the ADA to require that state and local governments make their websites and mobile apps accessible by conforming to WCAG 2.1 Level AA.
 (WCAG 2.1 AA) or face the consequences.

 This is the first time the DOJ has formally adopted a specific technical standard for digital accessibility under Title II.